trusk89/socialmanagertools-igbot/README.md

 #### Check if work:
 See logs: `cat ./logs/debug.log` or png images in ./logs/screenshot

+# Bugs:
+Bug: `[ERROR] login: The username you entered doesn't belong to an account.
+Please check your username and try again. (restart bot and retry...)`

+Solution: Logout from your instagram app, and login again.
+Reboot bot and retry...

 # TODO
 Features:
 * likemode_superlike - select random hashtag from config list and like 3 random photo of same user | 850-950 like/day.